OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

       let dayName = emailDate.toLocaleDateString("en-US", { weekday: 'long' });
     ```

 5. The `subject` string may include the "RE:" reply tag.
-Let's remove that from the string so that emails in the same thread have the same subject for the table.
+Remove that from the string so that emails in the same thread have the same subject for the table.
 Add the following code to the end of your script, before the closing `}`.

     ```TypeScript
     // Remove the reply tag from the email subject to group emails on the same thread.